mrfn323/basic-banking-system/README.md

 # Basic-Banking-System
 This is a remodified version of my database management systems final project.
-Repurposed to be hosted on my personal website and database.

-You can view the live project at https://syedfahadnadeem.com/projects/banking-system/

 ## Database structure